ams0/azure-managed-cluster-capz-helm/README.md

 az ad sp create-for-rbac -n "capz" --role Contributor
 ```

-Save outuput of this command somewhere.AppId is the AZURE_CLIENT_ID used on the next step. and Password is the CLIENT_SECRET
+Save outuput of this command somewhere.
+AppId is the AZURE_CLIENT_ID used on the next step, and Password is the CLIENT_SECRET

 Create and Update Environment variables